-The proposed WEF will be situated in a relatively flat area, although the north-eastern part lies in the foothills of the Kamdeboo Mountains.
-The area appears to have a rural character with a number of residences in the area.
-Vegetation appears to be sparse and is expected to be typical karoo growth.
+The proposed Wind Energy Facility (WEF) will be situated in a relatively flat area that slopes towards the Atlantic Ocean.
+The area has a rural character with a few residences in the area.
+Vegetation appears to be sparse.
 A site locality map is presented in Figure 1-1.